-Given SciEngines computers and clusters, it is now possible to revive non-heuristic alignment algorithms and to give biologists back the possibility of high-quality alignment results within short time-frames.
-But, also for heuristic approaches, the RIVYERA provides a benefit as new levels of analysis can be reached.
+Given SciEngines computers and clusters, it is now possible to revive non-heuristic alignment algorithms and to give biologists the possibility of high-quality alignment results within short time-frames back.
+But, also for heuristic approaches, the RIVYERA provides a benefit, as new levels of analysis can be reached.
 The common constraint "it's going to take too long to calculate" simply doesn't apply anymore with a FPGA cluster that provides thousands of PC cores performance.

 Main features of the accelerated Smith-Waterman:

 User-definable scoring matrix.
 Use NUC22 or your own.